-How Michael Thomas Built & Sold Simpledata in 18 MonthsBy Jamie Toyne
+How Michael Built & Sold Simpledata in 18 MonthsBy Jamie Toyne

 Unlike many of my peers in the technology industry, I focused on building a profitable company from day one.
-Within the first couple months it generated a couple thousand dollars in profit.
-In the sixth month it generated $17,000 in net profit.
+Within the first couple of months, it generated a couple of thousand dollars in profit.
+In the sixth month, it generated $17,000 in net profit.

 It was at that point, in December 2015, that a business broker approached me and asked if I was interested in selling my business.
 He told me that it could sell for 1x earnings.
 In other words, I could cash out 12 monthly paychecks right then and there.
 I told him I wasn’t ready to sell, but 6 months later I talked to a different brokerage firm called Dealflow, who valued the company at 2x earnings.
 I told them I was interested and we began the process of talking to potential acquirers and investors.